Indexing

 Common indexing issues

-The indexer can stall occasionally: the server/WordPress ran out of memory, there was a power outage, etc. Fortunately, FacetWP includes built-in resume functionality.
-It should resume automatically after a minute or two, assuming you keep the FacetWP settings screen open.
+FacetWP’s indexer can stall temporarily, for several reasons.
+If this happens, the first thing to do is wait a few minutes.
+FacetWP includes built-in resume functionality.
+It should resume automatically after a minute or two, if you keep the FacetWP settings screen open.

 To bypass PHP timeout issues, FacetWP’s indexer makes a series of HTTP requests to itself.
 If your site uses HTTP Basic Authentication (.htpasswd), you’ll need to tell FacetWP how to log in.